typealiased/mockingbird/README.md

 ### Swift Package Manager

-Add the framework as a dependency in your `Package.swift` file.
+Add the framework as a package and test target dependency in your `Package.swift` file.

 ```swift
 dependencies: [